-The Centers for Disease Control and Prevention predict that at least 1 in 3 people will develop type 2 diabetes in their lifetime.
+The Centers for Disease Control and Prevention estimate that at least 1 in 3 people will develop type 2 diabetes in their lifetime.
 By gaining a better understanding of type 2 diabetes, you can take the necessary steps to reduce your risk.

 Blood Glucose and Type 2 Diabetes